 Instructions

-- Gather all the ingredients.
-I highly encourage you to use metric measurements using a kitchen scale for this recipe.
-Click on the “Metric" button at the top of the recipe to convert the ingredient measurements to metric.
+- Before You Start: Gather all the ingredients.
+I highly encourage you to weigh your ingredients using a kitchen scale for this recipe.
+Click on the “Metric“ button at the top of the recipe to convert the ingredient measurements to metric.
+If you‘re using a cup measurement, please follow the “fluff and sprinkle“ method: Fluff your flour with a spoon, sprinkle the flour into your measuring cup, and level it off.
+Otherwise, you may scoop more flour than you need.

 - Preheat the oven to 340ºF (170ºC).
 For a convection oven, reduce the cooking temperature by 25ºF (15ºC).
 You will need a 17-cm (7-inch) chiffon cake pan.
 If you have a different size pan, read this post to adjust the ingredient measurements.
 Make sure you use an aluminum pan with a removable base (read my blog post for more details).
 Please see my Notes at the end of this recipe for additional details on ingredients, equipment, and techniques.

-- To brew strong tea, put 1 Tbsp of Earl Grey loose tea leaves in a fine sieve over a bowl.
-Next, pour 6 Tbsp (90 ml) of hot water over the tea leaves to steep.
+- To brew strong tea, put 1 Tbsp Earl Grey loose tea leaves in a fine sieve over a bowl.
+Next, pour 6 Tbsp hot water over the tea leaves to steep.
 Let it cool, then remove the tea leaves.
 Measure 4 Tbsp (60 ml) of this brewed tea and set it aside.

-- Separate the egg yolks and whites.
+- Separate 3 large eggs (50 g each w/o shell) into egg yolks and whites.
 Keep the eggs whites in a stand mixer bowl; refrigerate or freeze the bowl and egg whites for 15 minutes until cold.
-(It's okay if the egg whites are partially frozen).
+(It‘s okay if the egg whites are partially frozen).
 Tip: In Japan, we chill the egg whites to make smooth, fine-textured meringue and do not use cream of tartar.

 To Mix the Batter

 - Start mixing the batter.
-In a large bowl, beat the egg yolks and one-third of the sugar with a hand whisk.
-Whisk vigorously until it's a creamy pale yellow color.
+In a large bowl, beat the egg yolks and one-third of the 85 g sugar with a hand whisk.
+Whisk vigorously until it‘s a creamy pale yellow color.

-- Add the oil and 4 Tbsp of brewed tea to the egg mixture.
+- Add 40 ml neutral oil and 4 Tbsp brewed tea to the egg mixture.
 Whisk all together until combined.

 - Add the powdered Earl Grey tea to the egg mixture and mix well.